TexturePacker Content Protection

 • Security It should be hard to decrypt the data.

 All of this works!
-Encrypting your assets is a piece of cake - it comes at nearly no effort - and does not have any impact on your game.
+Encrypting your assets is a straightforward process — it requires almost no effort and has no impact on your game.

-In theory, it would be possible for somebody to extract the key from the app and write some decoder.
 The decoder and key are stored in your app - otherwise it would not be possible to use the assets in your game at all.
-But this will take knowledge, time and effort - and it is something that not every 6-year-old school boy or girl can perform.
-So instead of stealing your assets, it's likely that they go and find some easier prey.
+In theory, it would be possible for somebody to extract the key and decoder from the app.
+But this will require knowledge, time and a significant amount of effort.
+So instead of stealing your assets, it's more likely that they would seek easier targets.

 Setting up TexturePacker for encryption

-I assume that you already have TexturePacker running to create sprite sheets.
-So simply open an existing .tps file.
+In this tutorial, we assume that you already have TexturePacker running to create sprite sheets.
+So, simply open your existing .tps file.
+It is important that you change the Texture format to pvr.ccz — which is currently the only file format that supports encryption.

 TexturePacker Content Protection settings

-You can enter your own key in the line edit - or simply create a new one by pressing Create new key .
+You can enter your custom key in the line edit - or you can create a new one by clicking on Create new key.

-To disable encryption use Clear / Disable .
-Save as global key stores the key in TexturePacker as global - using it for decryption in the .pvr viewer and allowing you paste it into other sprite sheets by simply pressing Use global key
+To disable encryption use Clear / Disable.
+If you click on Save as global key, the key will be stored in TexturePacker as global key.
+This key is used for decryption in the PVR viewer and can be easily pasted into other sprite sheets by clicking on Use global key.

-The corresponding command in command line is --content-protection <key> where the key must be a 32-digits hex value.
+The corresponding command line option is --content-protection <key>, where the key must be a 32-digit hex value.

-If your license key is aaaaaaaabbbbbbbbccccccccdddddddd , you have to split it into 4 parts with 8 digits each:
+If your hexadecimal license key is aaaaaaaabbbbbbbbccccccccdddddddd, you have to split it into 4 parts with 8 digits each:

 • aaaaaaaa